 - Training Program Matrix:

-IX.
+VIII.
 Record Keeping

 Cal-OSHA regulations require maintenance and retention of records for occupational injuries and illnesses, medical surveillance, exposure monitoring, inspections and other activities relevant to occupational safety and health.
 Records are managed and / or stored using several methods including but not limited to: on-line, electronic (e.g. spreadsheets), or manual records.

 - Accident & Illness Reports: